-“Grandfather” by Milo L. has brought me to tears.
-He captures the feeling of loss so perfectly in just 35 lines.
-Even if you never lost anyone, you are able to feel the pain that he feels.
+“Grandfather,” a poem by Milo L., brought me to tears.
+Milo captures the feeling of loss perfectly in just 35 lines.
+I could feel the pain that he feels.

-Milo described his grandfather’s voice in such a way that you can hear him.
-You feel connected to a person you never knew.
-You grieve for his death, even though you never met him.
-You get afraid that maybe someday, Milo will forget his grandfather’s face.
+Milo describes his grandfather’s voice in such a way that you can actually hear him.
+You feel connected to a person you never knew, and you grieve for his death.
+You worry along with Milo that he’ll forget his grandfather’s face.

-I still remember his voice, his face, the clothes he wore, and his smile.
-His image never left me.
-I still remember his favorite baseball cap and his iced milk tea.
+I still remember his voice, the clothes he wore, and his smile.
+I can picture his favorite baseball cap and his iced milk tea.

-Teens that lose someone have to understand that things will get better.
-It may seem like the end of the world for you, but it’s not.
-Maybe they left for a reason.
-Maybe they left so you can learn.
+Teens who lose someone have to understand that things will get better.
+It may seem like the end of the world, but it’s not.
+I promise.

 This piece has been published in Teen Ink’s monthly print magazine.